 The Absurdity of Yoga Without Meditation

-Silence, gratitude, compassion, humility, gentleness, calmness, forgiveness and acceptance-- these and many more benevolent qualities are muscles in the sense if you use them, they develop and if you don’t, they atrophy.
-In answer to the question “Which is better, meditation or yoga”?
-They are one in the same BUT if you are practicing the movements without meditative qualities then meditation would be much more effective towards wellness, whereas the yoga movements could actually be harmful without awareness.
+Silence, gratitude, compassion, humility, gentleness, calmness, forgiveness, and acceptance-- these benevolent qualities are "muscles" in the sense of if you use them, they develop If you don’t, they atrophy.
+When one asks, "Which is better, meditation or yoga?"
+I say they are one and the same.
+But if you are practicing the movements without meditative qualities, then meditation would be much more effective towards wellness, whereas the yoga movements could actually be harmful without awareness.

-Mostly awareness or mindfulness is the basic quality of meditation and is the quality necessary for healing action.
+Awareness and mindfulness are basic qualities of meditation.
+It is the quality necessary for healing action.
 In other words, these yoga poses will not be healing if you are not honoring what you are feeling which is why we have feelings, to guide us.
-Tuning into our experience or being present allows us to notice our malevolent tendencies.
+Tuning into our experience of being present allows us to notice our malevolent tendencies.

-Exercise and/or maintenance is necessary for well being yet if the exercises are performed with expectations, criticisms, judgments, competitiveness, reactiveness, distractedness, etc. then you are actually strengthening or reinforcing malevolent or stress inducing qualities.
+Exercise and/or maintenance is necessary for well-being.
+If the exercises are performed with expectations, criticisms, judgments, competitiveness, reactiveness, distractedness, etc. then you are actually strengthening or reinforcing malevolent or stress-inducing qualities.
 Our minds believe what they see most often and considering our society has plenty of room for improvement, we have seen over and over again many unhealthy societal, as well as familial tendencies (mind states) which we have unwittingly adopted.
-We then bring those mind states which we have adopted everywhere with us including the yoga exercises which then pollutes the experience.
-Mindfulness helps us become aware when we are indulging in these unhealthy mind states, so we have a choice as to whether we want to continue to indulge in these qualities or not.
+We then bring those mental states which we have adopted everywhere with us including the yoga exercises which then pollute the experience.
+Mindfulness helps us become aware when we are indulging in these unhealthy mental states, so we have a choice as to whether we want to continue to indulge in these qualities or not.
 If we choose to not indulge, these qualities start to weaken and die as we are no longer feeding them mental energy and unconscious loyalty which is their food.
-Yet without meditative qualities like mindfulness these mental tendencies go unnoticed and we suffer their consequences.
+Yet without meditative qualities like mindfulness, these mental tendencies go unnoticed and we suffer their consequences.
 Most all yoga poses are called asanas, which is a Sanskrit word translated into English means “to sit quietly” or “to sit still”.
-Basically, we are being told in every pose that this is a meditation.
+Basically, we are being told in every pose that this is meditation.
 Without mindfulness these are not asanas, they are simply calisthenics from India.

 So, yoga and meditation are really the same, and yoga vs meditation makes no sense and the benefits of yoga and meditation are the same unless your yoga practice includes movements as then you also get a sweet physical maintenance program.